knpuniversity/php-beginner-series/knpu/arrays-loops.rst

         </div>
     </div>

-When we refresh, we see the 3 pets in our styled list.
+When we refresh, we see the 3 park friendly pets in our styled list.
 Now obviously, we're repeating code unnecessarily and writing all the ``div`` and ``h2`` tags is too much work.
 Arrays to the rescue!

 Creating an Array
 -----------------